EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 builtin to Firefox, where its database is stored securely inside the container (and not in your local home directory).

+## Definitions

+A workstation is a personal computer, one that you are directly logged into and interacting with.
+A worksation is usually a physical computer that you touch, like a laptop.
+However, a workstation can also be a remote computer.
+The distinction between a workstation and a server, is not about hardware, but rather the role that the machine is deployed as.
+In the context of Docker, a workstation is what uses the `docker` command line *client*.
+A Docker host is the *server* that runs the docker daemon, and all your containers.

+So the Docker Workstation Container, is a workstation, that runs as a docker container, that is setup as a *client* to control *other* Docker hosts, via SSH.

-## Where should I install this?
+## Where should I install this container?

-It is recommended to install this container on a secure Docker server (or VM) that is *separate* from your production Docker servers (and be able to be shutdown, separately, when it's not needed).
+It is recommended to install the workstation container on a secure Docker server (or VM) that is *separate* from your production Docker servers (and be able to be shutdown, separately, when it's not needed).
 Although access to this container is protected by an SSH key (and SSH passwords have been disabled), you may still want to segment access by network, by running this only on a private LAN, not accessible from the internet, or from inside of a VPN, or behind a jump host.

 If you have limited compute resources, and as an alternative to a remote Docker server, you could setup a secure VM on your normal